Shia LaBeouf Stars In The Intense Story Of Four Pale Male Thighs

 "Unfortunately, even though I wished it was a good movie, I don't think it is a good movie, I'm sad to say," he said after the first session of Laver Cup tennis in Prague, according to The Telegraph.
 "A lot of it is not accurate.
 I mean, I don't know why they couldn't make it accurate.
 They made up some stuff.
 There is plenty of stuff — if they wanted to make me look like a jerk at times, they could have come up with something far better than they came up with, in my humble estimation."

-True or not, the trailer alone is addicting.
+True or not, the trailer alone is addictive.
 Come for the tennis, stay for the '80s hairstyles and uncomfortably short shorts.

 Read These Stories Next: